Liz Lemon: Jack Donaghy

-When Liz and Jack first meet, and for several seasons thereafter, neither realised that they had spoken to each other by telephone twenty years before.
+When Liz and Jack first meet, and for several seasons thereafter, neither realized that they had spoken to each other by telephone twenty years before.

 In the beginning of the series, Liz and Jack had an antagonistic relationship.
 As the series progressed, however, this original dislike disappeared, and they are now close friends, with Jack at one point going so far as to tell her, "Lemon, I honestly don't know what I'd do without you".
 In spite of this, they still occasionally tease each other.

 In Season 2, Liz declared that she and Jack "are friends", and seems to be welcome in Jack's office at any time.
 The two joke often about their various personal and work-related problems, and increasingly offer each other advice.
 Jack has even surpassed Pete as Liz's most trusted confidant.
 This relationship culminated when Jack, after being told he was to be the next chairman of General Electric, named Liz as his vice president and successor.
 In essence, Liz and Jack have developed into each other's best sounding boards.
-For example, when Liz believed herself to be pregnant, her first reaction was to go to Jack's office (then occupied by the daughter of G.E.'s CEO) and, when ultimately she was unable to speak with him face to face, she left multiple messages on his phone.
+For example, when Liz believed herself to be pregnant, her first reaction was to go to Jack's office (then occupied by the daughter of G.E.'s CEO) and, when ultimately, she was unable to speak with him face to face, she left multiple messages on his phone.
 When Jack heavily embarrassed himself at a business retreat, Liz took the attention away from him by doing improvisation, including holding open her blouse to reveal her white bra.
 Jack was clearly moved and appreciative of her actions.
 She has done similar things multiple times, sacrificing her dignity for Jack's overall public appearance, as evidenced when she kissed Jack's business rival Devon Banks on security camera footage so she could extort him.
 Jack responded to this by saying "Well played".
 Another example is in the episode "I Do Do", when she stalled for him in front of a church, expanding her small reading to involve a guitar song and random readings from the Bible.
-Liz has a pregnancy scare in "Cooter", and leaves a series of messages on Jack's voicemail as she goes through a series of emotions.
+Liz has a pregnancy scare in "Cooter" and leaves a series of messages on Jack's voicemail as she goes through a series of emotions.
 The pregnancy test turns out to be a false reading, and Jack flies from Washington, D.C. to New York, showing up at her door to comfort her.
 When Liz struggled with intimacy issues, Jack talked her through them and helped her get to the root of the problem.
 When she wanted to give up on herself and break up with Carol Burnett, Jack didn't allow her to, telling her "You deserve a guy like Carol and he deserves you because, I'll only say this once a decade: you're great".